Breast Cancer Risk Factors: BRCA1 and BRCA2 Inherited Gene Mutations in Women

 Insurance issues and financial assistance

-If you have insurance issues (such as a claim is denied) or need help paying for genetic testing, risk-lowering drugs or other out-of-pocket expenses, there are resources that may help.
+If you have insurance issues (such as a claim is denied) or you need help paying for genetic testing, risk-reducing drugs or other out-of-pocket expenses, there are resources that may help.

 Learn about insurance and financial assistance programs.